AhmedNasser1010/OrderSync/README.md

 	- Done
 - Bug Fixes 🐞
  	- To Do
+ 		- [ ] Warning A uncontrolled input in update business page
 	 	- [ ] Hide the side menu when the user are not logged in.
-	 	- [ ] Add auto navigate the user to the home if he is already logged in
+	 	- [ ] Add auto navigate the user to the home if he is already logged in.
+	 	- [ ] _getDocs.js requests built on how many subcollection i have and react duble it more.
 	- In Progress
 	- Done
 - Brainstorming 🌪️